Martin Luther King tape found in attic heads for sale

 In any case, Morgan said he would retain a copy of the recording for his own collection.

-Based on prices fetched for similar recordings of historical figures of similar calibre, Morgan said he estimated the King tape would be valued at between $20,000 (12,627 pounds) and $60,000.
+Based on prices fetched for similar recordings of historical figures of similar caliber, Morgan said he estimated the King tape would be valued at between $20,000 and $60,000.
 He declined to say how much he paid Tull for the tape.

 (Reporting and writing by Steve Gorman; Editing by Cynthia Johnston and Peter Cooney)